dickdonohue/hello-world/Markdown language Cheat sheet (MD).md

 _Example:_  `I never forget a face \(but in your case, I'll make an exception`

 ### Lessons I learned:
-1. Be sure that your editor does not trim trailing spaces.
+1. Be sure your editor does not trim trailing spaces when you save your files.
 Otherwise, you lose all your soft breaks.
 2. For lists, the bullet character \(either `*` or `-`) needs to have a space after it!
    - also, when indenting lists, put the bullet in the same column as the first character of text level above it.